j4kb4dw0lf/cot-crypto-test/README.md

 Note:
 Database creation can take a while.
 Check the VS Code Terminal tab (not to be confused with the Output tab) to see the live logs.

-6) After creating the database, “Run CodeQL Analysis” and then with "Load SARIF" if possible to see the results.
+6) After creating the database, “Run CodeQL Analysis” and then with "Load SARIF" is possible to see the results.

 ### Usage GUI
 1) Run `python ui.py`